 - Find out what your highest exit pages are and make changes to ensure they are more engaging.
 If they are pages where you expect users to take action, find out how to keep them on your website for longer.

 If the traffic to your law firm website is increasing but you’re still not getting more cases, it’s safe to say that your website is not converting.
-Redesigning your website and working on your SEO to improve search rankings is just the first step.
+Redesigning your website and working on your on-page SEO to improve search rankings is just the first step.
 What’s even more important is to ensure that a higher percentage of people who visit your law firm’s web pages eventually seek your legal services.
 This is what conversion rate optimization abbreviated as CRO, is all about.